 Could the new Alexx V loudspeaker be an order of magnitude better than my trusted Alexia Series-2 loudspeakers?
 Could they work in a small room with a corner setup like mine?

 Wilson Audio Alexx V Loudspeaker History

-The follow-on speaker to MAXX Series-3 was led by Daryl Wilson during the period that David Wilson was developing the WAMM Master Chronosonic.
-The co-development of these side by side allowed R&D learnings from the WAMM to be leveraged in the MAXX replacement.
+Daryl Wilson led the follow-on speaker to MAXX Series-3 while David Wilson was developing the WAMM Master Chronosonic.
+The co-development of these side-by-side allowed R&D learnings from the WAMM to be leveraged in the MAXX replacement.

-Fast forward five years, and the replacement to the Alexx Series-1 arrives with the new Alexx V loudspeaker.
+Fast forward five years and the replacement to the Alexx Series-1 arrives with the new Alexx V loudspeaker.
 Why did they go from Alexx Series-1 to Alexx V?
 I thought I had it figured out and that V was code for 5 (Maxx 1, 2, 3, Alexx 1, Alexx 2), but that is just a coincidence.
-Daryl explained that V refers to its usage of Wilson proprietary V Material that was first used in the Chronosonic XVX.
-There are also two XX’s in Alexx and the combination of Alexx V is really homage to a smaller XVX.
+Daryl explained that V refers to its usage of Wilson’s proprietary V Material that was first used in the Chronosonic XVX.
+There are also two XXs in Alexx, and the combination of Alexx V is an homage to a smaller XVX.

 The Alexx V is born.
 Enough history….